No Samsung phones, Nike uniforms for North Koreans? Sanctions cloud Olympic perks

 The officials all declined to be identified due to the sensitive nature of the matter.

-Samsung Electronics, an official sponsor of the Winter Games, is offering 4,000 Galaxy S8 smartphones specially designed for the Olympics to “all” of the participating athletes.
+Samsung Electronics, an official sponsor of the Winter Games, is offering 4,000 Galaxy Note 8 smartphones specially designed for the Olympics to “all” of the participating athletes.

 The International Olympic Committee will distribute them, a Samsung Electronics spokesman told Reuters.